 Day 5: Newfound Harbor Keys

 Newfound Harbor Keys is a chain of islands just south of Little Palm Island.
 The water around these small islands is very shallow.
 In fact, it’s so shallow that the tiny Florida key deer can easily travel between islands.
-You may catch a glimpse of these endangered animals or other wildlife such as sea turtles, dolphins, and native birds.
+You may glimpse these endangered animals or other wildlife, such as sea turtles, dolphins, and native birds.

 Day 6: Key West

-The southernmost city in the United States, Key West is home to some of the most creative and quirky people.
-You’ll want to rent a bike or scooter to see all of the island, including Smathers Beach, the Truman Annex, The Ernest Hemingway House, and more.
+The southernmost city in the United States, Key West, is home to some of the most creative and quirky people.
+You’ll want to rent a bike or scooter to see all of the islands, including Smathers Beach, the Truman Annex, the Ernest Hemingway Home, and more.
 Enjoy a relaxing dinner at Louie’s Backyard or have a tourist’s favorite “Cheeseburger In Paradise” at Jimmy Buffett’s Margaritaville Restaurant.
+Walk Duval Street and have a beer at Sloppy Joe’s.
 Then, rest up for a long sail tomorrow.

 Day 7: Dry Tortugas

 Leave early for the Dry Tortugas.
 This remote 110-square mile park is accessible only by boat or seaplane.
 Here you can swim, snorkel, and explore 19th Century Fort Jefferson.